odoo/documentation/content/developer/howtos/rdtraining/02_setup.rst

 .. code-block:: console

     $ cd $HOME/src/odoo/
+    $ ./odoo-bin --addons-path="addons/,../enterprise/" -d rd-demo -i web_enterprise --stop-after-init
     $ ./odoo-bin --addons-path="addons/,../enterprise/" -d rd-demo

+.. note:: The second command above installs the web_enterprise module (which is mandatory when using Odoo enterprise edition) and is only needed once.
+The third command is the genereral command you can use any time you want to start the server in the future.

 There are multiple :ref:`command-line arguments <reference/cmdline/server>` that you can use to configure the server.
 In this training you will only need some of them.